LandRegistry/bg-dev-pack-redesign/app/apis/submit-an-application-to-change-the-land-register/index.md

         - /assets/side-by-side.css
 ---

-<h1 class="govuk-heading-xl">Submit an Application to change the Land Register service API</h1>
+<h1 class="govuk-heading-xl">Submit an Application to change the Land Register APIs</h1>
 <p class="govuk-body-l">Use this service to help lodge applications with HMLR to update the register or create a new lease or transfer of part.</p>

 <hr class="govuk-section-break govuk-section-break--l govuk-section-break--visible">